 Silverhill real estate is some of the most expensive in Alabama, although Silverhill house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Silverhill is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Silverhill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Silverhill is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Silverhill who work in office and administrative support (17.01%), sales jobs (15.65%), and teaching (12.93%).

 Of important note, Silverhill is also a town of artists.
 Silverhill has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Silverhill’s character.

-As is often the case in a small town, Silverhill doesn't have a public transportation system that people use for their commute.
+Silverhill is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Silverhill is a somewhat ethnically-diverse town.
 The people who call Silverhill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Silverhill residents report their race to be White, followed by Native American.
 Silverhill also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 13.36% of the town’s residents.
 Important ancestries of people in Silverhill include German, English, Irish, Italian, and Swedish.